Oklahoma

 Why SB 1969 Is a Problem

-If SB 1969 moves forward as introduced, Oklahoma would not be joining the existing Interstate Massage Compact.
-Instead, it would be adopting a separate and incompatible compact, creating a second version that does not align with the states that have already enacted IMpact.
+Instead, it would be adopting a separate and incompatible framework — creating a second version that does not align with the states that have already enacted IMpact.

 This would: